jamie2210/C1_MS2_DCG/README.md

 ##### Hangman
-1. I want to play the game both by clicking the mouse and using the keyboard.
+6. I want to play the game both by clicking the mouse and using the keyboard.
-2. I want to know which letters I’ve used already.
+7. I want to know which letters I’ve used already.
-3. I want to know how many guesses I have left.
+8. I want to know how many guesses I have left.
+9. I want the gallows image to add on sections of the hangman each time a letter is guessed incorrectly.
-4. I see to my score of wins vs losses.
+10. I see to my score of wins vs losses.
-5. I want the word to be revealed if I don’t guess it.
+11. I want the word to be revealed if I don’t guess it.

 ##### Quiz
-6. I want to see the timer.
+12. I want to see the timer.
-7. I want to know which answer is correct if answered incorrectly.
+13. I want to know which answer is correct if answered incorrectly.
-8. I want to know the answer if I run out of time.
+14. I want to know the answer if I run out of time.
-9. I want to see my score at the end.
+15. I want to see my score at the end.
-10. I want to easily pay again or quit once I have finished.
+16. I want to easily pay again or quit once I have finished.

 #### Site Owner
-11. I want the user to get a genuine feel this is a DC Batman themed site.
+17. I want the user to get a genuine feel this is a DC Batman themed site.
-12. I want the user to easily understand and pay the games.
+18. I want the user to easily understand and pay the games.
-13. I want both games to be fully responsive.
+19. I want both games to be fully responsive.
-14. While some users may want the word revealed in Hangman, the words are limited so to increase the difficulty and longevity of the game, the word will not be revealed.
+20. While some users may want the word revealed if it is not guessed in Hangman, the words are limited so to increase the difficulty and longevity of the game, the word will not be revealed.
-15. I want to be able to contact me for any reason they feel fit.
+21. I want to be able to contact me for any reason they feel fit.
-16. I want the user to come to a 404 page and be automatically re-directed to the home page should they enter an invalid url.
+22. I want the user to come to a 404 page and be automatically re-directed to the home page should they enter an invalid url.

 ## Design